lauritsf/OpenEquivariance/README.md

 If you have a use case for any of the unsupported features above, let us know.

+## Multidevice / Stream Support
+To use OpenEquivariance on multiple GPUs of a single compute node, we currently require that all GPUs share the same compute capability.
+This is because our kernels are compiled based on the shared memory capacity of the numerically first visible GPU card.
+On heterogeneous systems, you can still use OpenEquivariance on all GPUs that match the compute capability of the first visible device.

+We are working on support for CUDA streams!

 ## Citation and Acknowledgements
 If you find this code useful, please cite our paper: